-07 Aug Making Community Involvement Marketing Work for You
+Community Involvement Marketing Can Work for Small Business

 Small businesses rely on the support of local customers.
 While globalization is unavoidable, there’s still something special about patronizing neighborhood businesses.
 Community involvement marketing helps businesses to build brand awareness and strengthen relationships with their neighbors.
 Community involvement marketing can establish your business as an integral part of where your customers live, work and shop.